unt-libraries/django-premis-event-service/docs/source/installation.rst

 1. Follow the Mandatory Configuration instructions in :doc:`configuration`.

-4. Include the event service URLconf in your project ``urls.py`` like this (do not modify this line -- this app must be served from top-level URLs for in its current state)::
+2. Include the event service URLconf in your project ``urls.py`` like this (do not modify this line -- this app must be served from top-level URLs for in its current state)::

     url(r'', include('premis_event_service.urls')),

-5. Run ``python manage.py syncdb`` to create the event service models.
+3. Run ``python manage.py syncdb`` to create the event service models.
+If asked to create a superuser account, follow the prompts to do so.
+You will need at least one superuser account.

-6. Start the development server and visit http://127.0.0.1:8000/premis/event/ to see event information.
+4. Start the development server using: ``python manage.py runserver``

-7. Visit http://127.0.0.1:8000/premis/agent/ to see agent information.
+5. Visit http://127.0.0.1:8000/admin/ in a web browser and log in using your superuser credentials.

+6. Continue to :doc:`first_steps` to begin setting up Agents.